mattborghi/Electron-React-Apps/README.md

 ## material-ui-scroll

 React app that incorporates long components and uses [scroll](https://material-ui.com/demos/dialogs/#scrolling-long-content).
+Instead of using this, I prefer to use a better splitter that auto scrolls components as seen in react-splitter.

 ## react-splitter

 React app incorporating a better splitter ([react-splitter-layout](https://github.com/zesik/react-splitter-layout)) than the one used before([react-split-pane](https://github.com/tomkp/react-split-pane)).

+## latex-equations

+React app that renders latex equations using katex, following [this repo](https://github.com/scalebig/react-mathjax2).

+## create-select-latex

+React app that renders latex equations in a material-ui select list with a button that creates new elements.